Let’s start at the beginning – with All Time. This is also called 24/7 time (it includes every minute of every day).

 The remaining time is your Planned Production Time.
 OEE begins with Planned Production Time and scrutinizes all efficiency and productivity losses that occur within that time, with the goal of reducing or eliminating these losses.

-Availability takes into account Availability Loss, which includes any events that stop planned production for an appreciable length of time (usually several minutes; long enough for an operator to log a reason).
+OEE availability is the ratio of Run Time to Planned Production Time.
+Availability takes into account Availability Loss, which includes any events that stop planned production for an appreciable length of time (usually several minutes, long enough for an operator to log a reason).

 The remaining time after Availability Loss is subtracted is called Run Time.